I wanna do real bad things to you...

 - Jason Stackhouse (Ryan Kwanten), Sookie's older brother.
 He's something of a dimwit and has no supernatural abilities of his own (one of the very few main characters that doesn't), but acts as a sort of anchor to Sookie and is reliable to a fault.

-- Bill Compton (Stephen Moyer), a confederate soldier in the American Civil War who was made a vampire about 150 years prior to the storyline.
+- William "Bill" Compton (Stephen Moyer), a confederate soldier in the American Civil War who was made a vampire about 150 years prior to the storyline.
 His connection to Sookie is the main impetus for most of the plot twists of each season.
 He can't seem to decide if he's good at heart or twisted and evil, and frequently flip-flops between the two depending on the demands of the plot.

 - Jessica Hamby (Deborah Ann Woll), a teenage runaway captured by the Vampire Authority (more on them later) and made a vampire against her will by Bill as a criminal punishment laid on him by the Authority.
 Later seasons give her surprising depth and she is probably the most sensitive vampire we meet on the show.
 But she's also a bloodthirsty killer and is at constant odds with her equally strong desires to do good and to feed on humans.